workers providing first aid to injured co-worker

 Q: What methods of payment do you accept for group first aid training?

-A: We will send you an invoice with your booking confirmation.
+A: We will send you an invoice with your booking confirmation and we accept EFT, business cheque or credit card payments.

 Course days and dates